 5. Death from Fire, April 2016 - Hyderabad, India

 Mohammed Jalauddin, 19, desired to participate in a reality show broadcasted in a local channel, titled, 'India's Got Talent.'

 He asked his two friends to capture videos of him undertaking two stunts involving fire.
-He would then take the best shot video clips to gain an entry in the show.
+He would then select the best shot video clips which he'd use as a ticket to gain an entry, as a participant, in the show.

 The first stunt involved putting some petrol in his mouth, and blowing it against a stick.
 In the second stunt, acted on top of a hill, he poured kerosene on his T-Shirt, and lit it.
 However, he was unable to remove his T-Shirt on time to complete the stunt since his body had caught fire.

 He sustained 60% burn injuries which he succumbed to a week later in a local hospital.
 Even in his dying condition, he wanted the video clips to be sent to the show.
 He absolved anyone from the incident stating he did it voluntarily.